 The only thing standing in the way of this process is technology.
 Until recently it simply hadn’t reached a level where the same oil could be re-used within the same system after a quick and efficient remanufacturing process.

 Indeed, such a thing might just be a dream come true when it comes to the environment.
 An overall reduced demand for oil, even by a few percentage points, can have a huge positive effect for the environment as a whole.

-Indeed, they’ve already begun the work by working with Sandvik AB, a world leading engineering group, and allowing them to regenerate the same oil again and again with one of their ROCCO VF units.
+Indeed, RecondOil has already begun the work by working with Sandvik AB, a world leading engineering group, and allowing them to regenerate the same oil again and again with an integrated DST unit.

 Instead of running completely within the system, they’ve been able to recover 95-99% of their oil with each regenerated batch.
 By continuously running these batches they’ve also been able to eliminate the productivity problems which inevitable arise as oil becomes more and more contaminated with particles.

 The process is efficient, but also makes disposal of waste easier.
 The waste matter is separated as a dried “sludge” which is easy to store and transport.
 It also eliminates the need for other filter systems which are designed to keep oil going for longer.